 There’s no one way to become a TV actor and every talent’s journey to small screen success will be a unique one.
 However, very commonly, that journey begins with one word: pilot.

-Save for a few exceptions, most series start with a pilot that then gets ordered to series, bringing with it actors who can hopefully prosper alongside it.
+Save for a few exceptions, most series start with a pilot that then gets ordered to series, bringing with it actors who can hopefully prosper with the series.
 Well, guess what?
 There is no reason you can’t book a pilot yourself, and below we have knowing advice from Backstage Experts on how to do so.

 Don’t move to L.A. just in time for pilot season.